Executive Policy Manual

-- In collaboration with unit leadership and RMAG, issuing cease and desist notices to WSU employees, students, or units when it determines that an activity presents an unreasonable threat to health, safety, security, or property.
+- In collaboration with unit leadership and RMAG, and the Threat Assessment Team where appropriate, issuing cease and desist notices to WSU employees, students, or units when it determines that an activity presents an unreasonable threat to health, safety, security, or property.

-- Prior to ordering the cessation of an activity or operation, RMEC may issue a cease and desist notice to the WSU employees, students, or units, or non-WSU individuals or operations, involved.
+- First issues a cease-and-desist notice to the WSU employees, students, or units, or non-WSU individuals or operations involved; or

-- If there is an emergency need for immediate action, the Vice President for Finance and Administration, the campus Chancellor, or the Vice President for Research for research related activities, has authority to order a temporary halt to any activity or operation not to exceed fourteen (14) days.
+- The Executive Vice President for Finance and Administration or the campus Chancellor may order a temporary halt to any activity or operation not to exceed 14 days.

 - Individuals subject to action under this paragraph are provided with an opportunity to meet with the appropriate risk management body as quickly as feasible to provide information and/or evidence of remedial measures they believe warrant resumption of the operation or activity.

-RMS, a part of Finance and Administration, coordinates and evaluates the risk management program for the University and has responsibility and authority for the following:
+RM is a part of Compliance and Risk Management under Finance and Administration.
+RM coordinates and evaluates the risk management program for the WSU system and has responsibility and authority in four primary areas:

-- Purchasing and administering all University liability, property, and other insurance coverages;
+- Selecting and administering all University insurance coverages and related services;

-- Maintaining close liaison with the Department of Environmental Health and Safety (EH&S) and other University departments having responsibility for health, public safety, safety, security, or insurance issues;
+- Coordinating reporting with the workers’ compensation program, the Department of Environmental Health and Safety (EH&S), and other University departments having responsibility for health, public safety, safety, security, or insurance issues;

 - Maintaining close liaison with the state Department of Enterprise Services’ Office of Risk Management and other state and federal agencies;